Baby Proofing Handyman in Tempe, AZ

 How much does baby proofing typically cost?

-A basic job with outlet covers, gates, cabinet locks, and one or two furniture anchors runs $400–$700.
-A full-scope proofing with multiple furniture anchors, window stops, cord management, and stair gates runs $800–$1,500.
-We don't have a formula we apply to every house.
-Your costs depend on what you actually need.
-We'll quote you honestly before we start.
+Basic work with outlet covers, gates, cabinet locks, and one or two furniture anchors runs $400 to $700.
+Full-scope jobs with multiple furniture anchors, window stops, cord management, and stair gates run $800 to $1,500.
+Costs depend on what your house actually needs, not a formula we apply blindly.
+We quote you straight before starting.

 Do I need baby proofing if I'm renting?

-Yes, and you have options.
-Renter-friendly solutions include pressure gates, adhesive locks, and removable safety rails.
-Anything that doesn't drill into walls or use permanent anchors.
-We know which products pass landlord inspections and which ones won't come off clean.
-We use the right approach for your situation.
+Yes.
+Renter-friendly options exist: pressure gates, adhesive locks, removable safety rails.
+Nothing that drills walls or leaves permanent marks.
+We know which products landlords accept and what comes off clean.
+We use the right solution for your lease.

 How long does a baby proofing job usually take?

-A typical 3-bedroom house takes 4–6 hours.
-A condo or smaller unit might take 2–3 hours.
-We schedule the appointment, come prepared with materials, and finish the same day.
-You don't wait weeks or have to coordinate multiple trips.
+A typical 3-bedroom house takes 4 to 6 hours.
+A smaller condo runs 2 to 3 hours.
+We arrive with materials and finish the same day.
+No waiting weeks or booking multiple trips.

 Get Your Tempe Home Baby Proofed

-Your home should be a safe place for your family to grow.
-You don't need to figure this out alone, and you shouldn't trust it to someone who hasn't done it dozens of times.
-If you're in Tempe or the East Valley and you need a baby proofing handyman who knows the work and respects your time, reach out.
-Book Online or use the contact form to schedule your walkthrough.
+Your home should be safe for your family.
+You don't need to figure this out solo, and you shouldn't trust it to someone without real experience.
+If you're in Tempe or the East Valley, book online to schedule your walkthrough.
 We'll give you a straight answer and a fair price.